Hannah Bardell: Political career

 In March 2021, The Sunday Times reported that Bardell suggested a curfew banning men from the streets after 6pm should be considered in areas where women have been killed.

 In the 2024 United Kingdom general election she lost her seat to the Scottish Labour candidate Gregor Poynton.

+Post-parliamentary career

+Following her defeat at the 2024 UK General Election, Bardell founded and worked as director at public affairs consultancy Hannah Kennedy-Bardell (HKB) Consulting Ltd. She also joined Scottish Media Training (SMT) to advise witnesses facing parliamentary committees.

 Personal life

 Bardell was one of at least 45 LGBT MPs in the House of Commons as of December 2019.
 She is a lesbian and has also referred to herself as queer.

 Following the 2015 general election, she said: "I only came out to myself and to my family during the election.
 I then chose not to say anything publicly because I had just got elected and I didn't want it to be one of the first things I said about myself as an MP".

 In May 2024, she married Lucienne Kennedy.